Smonman/tuwien-assignment-template/README.md

 ### Language

 The package [`babel`](https://ctan.org/pkg/babel) is used for language support.
 With the standard being Englisch.
-Additionally the package [`csqotes`](https://ctan.org/pkg/csquotes) is imported, for correct qotes based on the primary language selected via `babel`.
+Additionally the package [`csquotes`](https://ctan.org/pkg/csquotes) is imported, for correct quotes based on the primary language selected via `babel`.

 You can change the language associated with the document by changing this line right after the begin of the document:
 ```tex